DecoratedWings/dapp-clones/README.md

 # dapp-clones

 Welcome to "dapp-clones", where we explore into the world of decentralized applications (Dapps) and their user experience (UX) design.
-Our team set out to determine the state of web3 accessibility, as part of pro bono work through our grant from the Ethereum Foundation's Ecosystem Support program.
+Our team set out to determine the state of web3 accessibility, as part of pro bono work through our grant from the school **Ethereum Foundation's Ecosystem Support program**.

 This sample repository outlines general better practices in Dapp design, ensuring they are not only functional but also accessible to a broader audience, including those with disabilities.
 From color contrast to navigation, we explore essential design considerations, backed by relevant WCAG 2.2 references, to help you build more inclusive and user-friendly DApps.